kittykatattack/hexi/README.md

 ![Loading progress bar](/tutorials/screenshots/16.png)

 This is a feature that's built into the Hexi engine.
-Ga has a optional loading state that runs while game assets are being loaded.
+Hexi has a optional loading state that runs while game assets are being loaded.
 You can decide what you want to have happen during the loading state.
 All you need to do is write a function with code that should run while the assets are loading, and tell Hexi what the name of that